AUAP/AP2018/README.md

 - The more you practice, the more you will get out of the course.
 - The aims of having weekly mini exercises are to encourage experimentation, practice programming and stimulate thinking, therefore there is no grade for this.
 - Make sure the sketch folder contains necessary libraries, files and a correct directory.
 It should be able to run on a github server through a web browser.
-- In general, the mini ex needs to submit on github on Monday (before the lecture), and peer-feedback should be done on Tue (before the tutorial class)
+- In general, the mini ex needs to submit on github on Monday (before the lecture), and peer-feedback should be done on Tue (before the Wed tutorial class)
 - It is mandatory to submit weekly mini exercises and to provide feedback to your peers.
 Those who fails to do any of them may incur a penalty of absence in one class.

 ## Peer tutoring/ respondents format
 -  Within 15-20 mins presentation (peer tutoring)
-    - Technical understanding (provide sample code)
-    - Teaching (able to describe/speak about code with your language)
+    - Teaching (able to describe/speak about code and how it works)
-    - Articulation (able to apply and elaborate on how you do it, your process)
+    - Articulation (able to articulate your learning and coding process)
+    - Thinking: How programming help you to think about digital culture/design/arts?
+      - In particular the syntax that you are presenting
+      - You can also refer to the first class's assigned texts on computational thinking/why program/coding literacy
+    - You may consider to have sample/creative code or simple code exercise for the class.
+    - You can also make use of collaborative tools e.g  code jam/live coding with teletype on Atom
-    - Send your slides to the respondents a day before the class. i.e on Monday.
+    - Send your slides/sample code to the respondents a day before the class. i.e on Monday.
 - Within 10 mins response by respondents (feedback and ask questions)
-  - Demonstrate your understanding of the assigned theme
-  - Set some questions in mind and lead the discussion
+  - Set some questions in mind and lead the class discussion

 ## RULES: (in relation to Exam A)
 1. To pass the participation requirement and to enter Exam A, you need to attend at least 75% of the course including guest lectures which means you can only skip maximum 3 lecture classes **and** 3 tutorials.